SimBuddy/SimBuddy/README.md

 The WOB method was born - a generic technique in code factoring to improve data-heavy code.
 Not speed - efficacy - making laziness smarter.

 WOB has been tested on a number of known algorithms, and has produced positive results.
+See my assorted repos for more information.

 **WOB BRAIN**